-Mid-State Special Education Joint Agreement

-Policy and Procedures for Behavioral Interventions for Students Who Are Eligible for Special Education
+Mid-State Special Education Joint Agreement Policy and Procedures for Behavioral Interventions for Special Education Eligible Students Revision adopted: August 2022

-Mid-State Special Education (MSSE) Cooperative and its member school districts, both individually and collectively, are committed to providing a learning environment for all special education students collectively referred to as students which is conducive to their academic, social, and emotional growth.
-MSSE staff and when appropriate, District staff will intervene, as necessary, with students whose behavior is not consistent with this goal.
+Mid-State Special Education (MSSE) Cooperative and its member school districts, both individually and collectively, are committed to providing a learning environment for all special education students that is conducive to their academic, social, and emotional growth.
+MSSE staff and, when appropriate, District staff will intervene, as necessary, with students whose behavior is not consistent with this goal.